An Updated Assessment of Reinforcement Learning for Macro Placement: A Stronger Annealing Baseline

-Simulated Annealing (SA) is used as a baseline for comparison by both {\em Nature} and {\em SB}.
-We implement and run SA based on the description given in the {\em SB} manuscript; Table 2 of \cite{StrongerBaseline} gives a concise comparison of hyperparameters used by {\em SB} and {\em Nature}.
+Both {\em Nature} and {\em SB} use simulated annealing ({\em SA}) \cite{KirkpatrickGV83} as a baseline for comparison.
+Table 2 of \cite{StrongerBaseline} gives a concise comparison of hyperparameters used by the two works.
+As in \cite{ispd23}, we implement and run {\em SA} based on the description given in the {\em SB} manuscript.
 Our implementation differs from that described in {\em Nature} in its use of {\em move} and {\em shuffle} in addition to {\em swap}, {\em shift} and {\em mirror} actions.
 We also use two initial macro placement schemes, i.e., ``spiral macro placement'' whereby macros are sequentially placed around the boundary of the chip canvas in a counterclockwise spiral manner, and ``greedy packer'' whereby macros are packed in sequence from the lower-left corner to the top-right corner of the chip canvas \cite{StrongerBaseline}.
-FD placement (Sec. \ref{sec:fd_placer}) is used to update the locations of standard-cell clusters every $\{2n, 3n, 4n, 5n\}$ macro actions, where $n$ is the number of hard macros; FD is not itself an action.
-The SA cost function is the proxy cost described in Sec. \ref{sec:proxy cost}.
-Our SA implementations are open-sourced in {\em MacroPlacement} \cite{SA}; the C++ implementations of FD and proxy cost calculation are used in our reported SA experiments.
+Force-directed (FD) placement is used to update the locations of standard-cell clusters every $\{2n, 3n, 4n, 5n\}$ macro actions, where $n$ is the number of hard macros; FD is not itself an action.
+The {\em SA} cost function is the proxy cost, which consists of wirelength, density and congestion.